BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 If it is none of those things, check if you installed the data main file correctly.
 Look through [How to install the Data main file](#how-to-install-the-data-main-file)

 #### Blue body

+If you have a blue body, it is because you are missing [Trips' Old Shader Pack](https://www.nexusmods.com/baldursgate3/mods/4752).

+Remember this mod is a must!
+It is a requirement.
+Sadly, if you have a mac you may encounter issues when you use this mod.

+This was not an requirement before Patch 5, which changed a lot of textures and how they work.

+#### My body/face tattoo's or makeup does not show up

 ## How to switch tattoo and makeup mods